Vantage Pro console

 Examples:

-Gets real time data set to file rtwdata.txt from serial device ttyp0
+Gets real time data set to file rtwdata.txt from the serial device remserial1.

 Turns the LCD backlite On, illuminating the display.